jsquad-consulting/openbank-jee/README.md

 ### RESTful testing

-Load the [rest.yaml](schema/src/main/resources/rest.yaml) file with the http://editor.swagger.io/ editor to easily test the RESTful contracts.
+Load the generated [openbankAPI.yaml](rest/target/openbankAPI.yaml) file with the http://editor.swagger.io/ editor to easily test the RESTful contracts after successful installation.
 Be sure to use basic authorization with --user <user:pass> flag to use the RESTful operations successfully.

 Example: